saigegit/SAIGE-doc/docs/set_step2.md

         --sparseGRMSampleIDFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt     \
         --groupFile=./input/group_new_chrposa1a2.txt    \
         --annotation_in_groupTest=lof,missense:lof,missense:lof:synonymous        \
-        --maxMAF_in_groupTest=0.0001,0.001,0.01
+        --maxMAF_in_groupTest=0.0001,0.001,0.01	\
+	--LOCO=FALSE
     ```

-2. If a full GRM was used in Step 1 for fitting the null model and variance ratios were estimated with full and sparse GRMs, in Step 2, the sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) and variance ratios (--varianceRatioFile) are used as input.
+2a.
+If a  a sparse GRM was used for fitting the null model and variance ratios were estimated with sparse and null GRMs, in Step 2, the sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) and variance ratios (--varianceRatioFile) are used as input.
 Use --is_output_markerList_in_groupTest=TRUE to output the markers used for each test.
+    * --LOCO=FALSE
+    * If step 1 was generated with version >= 1.0.6.
+Use --is_fastTest=TRUE for the fast test

+    ```
+    Rscript step2_SPAtests.R        \
+        --bgenFile=./input/genotype_100markers.bgen    \
+        --bgenFileIndex=./input/genotype_100markers.bgen.bgi \
+        --SAIGEOutputFile=./output/genotype_100markers_bgen_groupTest_out.txt \
+        --chrom=1 \
+        --LOCO=TRUE    \
+        --AlleleOrder=ref-first \
+        --minMAF=0 \
+        --minMAC=0.5 \
+        --sampleFile=./input/samplelist.txt \
+        --GMMATmodelFile=./output/example_binary_sparseGRM.rda \
+        --varianceRatioFile=./output/example_binary_sparseGRM.varianceRatio.txt      \
+        --sparseGRMFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx   \
+        --sparseGRMSampleIDFile=output/sparseGRM_relatednessCutoff_0.125_1000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt  \
+        --groupFile=./input/group_new_chrposa1a2.txt    \
+        --annotation_in_groupTest="lof,missense:lof,missense:lof:synonymous"        \
+        --maxMAF_in_groupTest=0.0001,0.001,0.01 \
+        --is_output_markerList_in_groupTest=TRUE \
+	--LOCO=FALSE \
+        --is_fastTest=TRUE
+    ```

+2b.
+If a full GRM was used in Step 1 for fitting the null model and variance ratios were estimated with full and sparse GRMs, in Step 2, the sparse GRM (--sparseGRMFile, --sparseGRMSampleIDFile) and variance ratios (--varianceRatioFile) are used as input.
+Use --is_output_markerList_in_groupTest=TRUE to output the markers used for each test.
+    * --LOCO=TRUE
+    * If step 1 was generated with version >= 1.0.6.
+Use --is_fastTest=TRUE for the fast test

     ```
     Rscript step2_SPAtests.R        \